-If you are interested in learning more about ACME activities or serving on the ACME Executive Council, please contact Matthew Thomas (mbt13@psu.edu Renew your membership RENEW YOUR MEMBERSHIP!
+If you are interested in learning more about ACME activities or serving on the ACME Executive Council, please contact Matthew Thomas (mbt13@psu.edu).
+Renew Your Membership RENEW YOUR MEMBERSHIP!
 Your membership dues of \$25 are vital to support ACME activities including the ACME Young Investigators Travel Awards program and the ACME Symposia at the annual meeting.
 Look to the ASTMH website for full membership dues information.
 Membership in ACME connects you to a global community of Medical Entomologists both at the ASTMH annual meeting and throughout the year.
 Membership gives you access to ACME communications, including our bi-annual newsletter and email communications that include job postings and announcements about happenings that impact our research and practice as Medical Entomologists.
 Membership is free for students and post-doctoral trainees.
 We take great pride in fostering community for our trainees; through your membership, you will be kept in the loop on meeting events for trainees, job openings, and opportunities for awards to participate in the ASTMH meeting.
 ACME membership remains strong, in 2017-2018 we had 390 members, evenly represented by students, postdocs and professional members

 Support the ACME booth during 2018 ASTMH!

 ACME sponsors a booth at the ASTMH meeting to promote its initiatives, raise funds, and attract new members.
 Take the opportunity to meet fellow medical entomologists or catch up with friends, stop at the ACME booth in New Orleans!

+Financial Report

-ACME Financial Support The total net assets for all ACME funds were \$9,566 for the period ending in June 30, 2018.
+The total net assets for all ACME funds were \$9,566 for the period ending in June 30, 2018.
 The revenue from memberships for the period July 2017- June 2018 was \$3,925.
 The ASTMH Council donated a \$10,000 grant to ACME toward its initiatives during 2017-2018.
 The Council donation was mainly used to cover 2017 Student Travel Awards, and 2018 Breakthrough in Medical Entomology Award and two Future Leaders in Medical Entomology Award.
 ACME was able to decrease substantially its expenses associated with the council meeting from \$3,748 in 2016 to \$406.80 in 2017, ACME will continue to minimize meeting costs.
-We thank the parent council for their continued support and all of our donors that enable awards for outstanding ACME in Action
+We thank the parent council for their continued support and all of our donors that enable awards for outstanding trainees to attend the meeting and for researchers that have made important contributions in medical entomology!

+ACME in the Lab and Field